tonysoutha/csci3081/project/docs/Iteration1Requirements.md

 Preliminary Turn-in #1 will require you to turn in a UML diagram of the project code.
 You will depict project code you've already been given, but also your proposed solution structure for the entities that you'll be developing in this iteration. **__At this point in time, the reality is that it is YOU who needs to understand the code we have provided,  and this exercise will be a tremendous help in that regard, saving you hours when you start to code.__**  Keep in mind that UML is a visual aid and should include only those aspects that are essential, otherwise your diagram will get too cluttered and overwhelming to the reader.
 Keep in mind that you can add notes and clarification within the document.

 This is a draft of the final product, and we anticipate that it will be revised and improved.
-We will be looking for general proper use of UML syntax, and a correct depiction of the code structure of the existing project code (code from shared-upstream's support-code branch). **Submit your UML as a .pdf or some other easily readable format.
-Your diagram should reside in the project/docs directory and be named: UML_DRAFT**.
+We will be looking for general proper use of UML syntax, and a correct depiction of the code structure of the existing project code (code from shared-upstream's support-code branch). **Submit your Prelimary Deliverable 1 UML diagram as a .pdf file through the Iteration 1 Preliminary Deliverable 1 item on the class Canvas site.
+Your diagram should be named: UML_DRAFT**.

 #### Complete Iteration Documentation ( 40% )